 With operations in Toronto, Los Angeles, New York, London and Nashville ole supported artists such as Rush, Chris Janson, Jordan Davis and Timbaland as well as corporate clients including Dreamworks, A&E, Sony Pictures, Bell, Corus and eOne.

-At ole Robert authored a leading-edge, patent pending business intelligence software solution, “Conductor/Conductor Co-Lab”, which revolutionized rights management within the company and grew to become a third-party solution with clients that include A&E Networks.
+At ole Robert authored a leading-edge, patented business intelligence software solution, “Conductor/Conductor Co-Lab”, which revolutionized rights management within the company and grew to become a third-party solution with clients that include A&E Networks.

 Under Robert’s leadership, ole was named Music Publisher of the Year by the Canadian Country Music Association (CCMA) for 12 consecutive years, a first for any publisher.
 Including his era at BMG, Robert has seen the podium 17 times.
 Among ole’s many other Industry awards are three Grammy wins and multiple SESAC, SOCAN, BMI and ASCAP awards.
 In 2002, Robert won Music Publisher of the Year at the Nashville SESAC Awards for the hit song “Young” (Kenny Chesney).
 Robert’s significant contribution to the Canadian country music industry internationally, led to his being awarded the Leonard T. Rambeau International Award in 2015.